yan-duarte/yan-duarte.github.io/_posts/2016-10-17-MLDA-Assignment3.md

   - The mean of food consumption (grams per day) between the years 1961 and 2002.
   - The average of the Total Cholesterol mean of the female population (mmol/L) between the years 1980 and 2002 (meanCholesterol).

-No variable were removed and the variable that is most strongly associated with the incidence of cancer is the cholesterol in blood, followed by food consumption and then sugar consumption ([figura 1](#fig_1)).
+No variables were removed and the variable that is most strongly associated with the incidence of cancer is the cholesterol in the blood, followed by food consumption and then sugar consumption ([figura 1](#fig_1)).

 The data were randomly split into a training set that included 70% of the observations (N=90) and a test set that included 30% of the observations (N=39).
-The least angle regression algorithm with k=10 fold cross validation was used to estimate the lasso regression model in the training set, and the model was validated using the test set.
-The change in the cross validation average (mean) squared error at each step was used to identify the best subset of predictor variables.
+The least angle regression algorithm with k=10 fold cross-validation was used to estimate the lasso regression model in the training set, and the model was validated using the test set.
+The change in the cross-validation average (mean) squared error at each step was used to identify the best subset of predictor variables.

 We can see in [figure 2](#fig_2) that there is variability across the individual cross-validation folds in the training data set, but the change in the mean square error as variables are added to the model follows the same pattern for each fold.